MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/restore-deleted-desktop-flow.md

 ---
 # Restore deleted desktop flows

 This article provides solutions and workarounds to fully or partially recover a deleted desktop flow.

+> [!NOTE]
+> The solutions and workarounds provided in this article apply to users who sign in with [work or school accounts, or organization premium accounts](/power-automate/desktop-flows/requirements#sign-in-account-comparison).

 ## Fully restore a deleted desktop flow